 Paulo Pagliari, Nutrient Management Specialist

 Among the major nutrients (nitrogen, phosphorus and potassium), phosphorus (P) has the least mobility.
 As the fertilizer granule dissolves, most of the P in the fertilizer will likely only move a couple eights of an inch away from the granule, primarily by diffusion.
 The dissolved P will then start to react with cations in solution such as calcium, aluminum, and iron, and will start to adsorb onto soil particles.
 In general, tie up of P as calcium phosphates is a concern when the soil pH exceeds 7.3.
 Soils will become more acidic over time if they are not limed.
 With the decrease in pH, the availability of P will change.
-When the pH of soils range between 4.8 and 5.5, P is more reactive with aluminum in the soil and is tied up as aluminum phosphates that are not available to the plants.
-Liming of the soil can help to increase P availability from Fe and Al bound forms.
+When the pH of soils ranges between 4.8 and 5.5, P is more reactive with aluminum in the soil and is tied up as aluminum phosphates that are not available to the plants.
+Liming of the soil can help to increase P availability from Fe and Al-bound forms.
 The reaction of sorption and precipitation will limit P availability to plants.

 What the Research Says